Environmental Defence Canada

 Finances

-EDC spent $705k on fundraising, which is 12% of donations, and $696k on administration, which is 11% of revenue (excluding investment income).
-Total overhead spending is 22%.
-For every dollar donated to EDC, 78 cents are available to go to the cause, which is within Ci’s reasonable range.
+Administrative costs were $485k, representing 6% of revenue (excluding investment income).
+EDC spent $784k on fundraising, equal to 10% of donations.
+Total overhead spending was 15%.
+For every dollar donated to Environmental Defence Canada, 85 cents are available to go to the cause.
+This is within Ci’s reasonable range.

-EDC has $6.2m in reserve funds (cash and investments).
-These reserves can cover 1 year and 4 months of its annual program costs.
+The charity held $7.0m in reserve funds (cash and investments) in F2025.
+These reserves can cover one year and one month of annual program costs.
 This is within Ci’s reasonable range.

-This charity report is an update that has been sent to Environmental Defence Canada for review.
+This is a charity update that has been sent to Environmental Defence Canada by Neela Jalilian on June 4, 2026.

 Financial Review